addivaku/serial-logger/README.md

 - picocom

+- the VS Code extension [Serial Monitor]

-These colors were chosen so that the importance becomes obvious immediately:
+The colors were chosen so that the importance becomes obvious immediately:

 - `DEBUG` : blue
 - `INFO` : green